 The good news is there are plenty of great frying pan alternatives on the market that truly are healthy and safe for our families.

 Anodized aluminum, ceramic, and cast-iron, for example, are safe, accessible materials to consider when shopping for pots and pans.

 Cast-iron, in fact, can help increase the amount of iron in our diets, enriching our food and fortifying the blood.
 Untreated aluminum has been linked to instances of Alzheimer's, but only in high doses.

 Hardening the aluminum through anodisation reduces this risk significantly and prevents the aluminum surface from oxidising during cooking.

 Ceramic pans have recently become more popular to cook with due to their eco-friendly nature.
 None of the chemicals listed above are used in the production of ceramic cookware, yet these items do just as well in the easy clean-up, less mess test.
 Ceramic coated cookware does not release the harmful gasses that pans coated in PFAS do, making them more desirable in the age of wellness in which we live.

 Overall, it is important to recognise that too much of anything is likely to harm us more than help us.
-My personal preference is to use cast-iron and ceramic for as much of my cooking as I can.
+My personal preference is to use anodised aluminium frying pans however I also love my cast-iron and ceramic pans both for personal use and in the restaurant.